iAnonymous3000/opensource-contribution-guide/README.md

 # Contributing to Open Source Projects

 Contributing to open source can be a rewarding way to learn, teach, build experience, and give back.
-Here is a comprehensive guide to help you make your first open source contribution.
+This comprehensive guide will help you make your first open source contribution.

 ## Table of Contents